-The Group continues to be identifying, committed to developing, and fostering new skill sets critical to the business strategy of winning in the digital space.
+The Group continues to be committed to identifying, developing, and fostering new skill sets critical to the business strategy of winning in the digital space.
 The focus is to comprehensively build capacity across all operations and functions in order to accelerate the transformation of NMG in to a world class digital media organization.